iam-phenomenal/printf/README.md

 # printf
-A personal clone of C printf function
+A personal clone of C printf functio lets see how to colabn